dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 EDHOC is designed to perform well in constrained networks where message sizes are restricted for performance reasons.
 In the basic message construction, the size of plaintext in message_2 is limited to the length of the output of the key derivation function which in turn is decided by the EDHOC hash function.
 For example, with SHA-256 as EDHOC hash algorithm the maximum size of plaintext in message_2 is 8160 bytes.
-However, EDHOC also defines an optional backwards compatible method for handling arbitrarily long message_2 plaintext sizes, see Appendix G in {{I-D.ietf-lake-edhoc}}.
+However, EDHOC also defines an optional backwards compatible method for handling arbitrarily long message_2 plaintext sizes, see Appendix G in {{RFC9528}}.
 The other three EAP-EDHOC messages do not have an upper bound.

 Furthermore, in the case of sending a certificate in a message instead of a reference, a certificate may in principle be as long as 16 MB.
 Hence, the EAP-EDHOC messages sent in a single round may thus be larger than the MTU size or the maximum Remote Authentication Dial-In User Service (RADIUS) packet size of 4096 octets.
 As a result, an EAP-EDHOC implementation MUST provide its own support for fragmentation and reassembly.